 Since time immemorial, adventure movies have entertained us, made us cry, laugh and empathize with their characters.
 With all that said now, let’s take a look at the list of top adventure movies of all time.
 Also, note that the list contains films from a wide variety of genres and isn’t restricted to just conventional action adventure movies.
 The good news is that you might be able to find some of these really good adventure movies on Netflix, Amazon Prime or Hulu.

 31. First Man (2018)

-The latest movie as far as this list is concerned, ‘First Man’ could be one of the most intensifying movies in the recent times given the dramatic journey it depicts of the mankind’s mission to reach the moon – a feat no one had attempted before.
-Gritty, realistic and outright emotional and pathbreaking, ‘First Man’ has been regarded as one of the best space movies after ‘Gravity’ and has received critical acclaim.
+‘First Man’ is one of the most thrilling movies in the recent times, given the dramatic journey it depicts of mankind’s mission to reach the moon – a feat no one had attempted before.
+Gritty, realistic and outright emotional and pathbreaking, ‘First Man’ has been regarded as one of the best space movies since ‘Gravity’ and has received critical acclaim.
 Featuring Ryan Gosling and Claire Foy in the leading roles, the extraordinary journey of this Apollo 11 astronaut will take you by surprise and would reveal many things unheard of about this daring mission to the moon.
-Damien Chazelle can be easily termed as “unstoppable” after this wonder flick of his.
+Damien Chazelle is truly an amazing talent.

 Read More: Best Gambling Movies of All Time